Cong allying with outfits that wish to divide nation: Shah at rally in Assam | Politics

 ''Assam is experiencing peace and development.
 Give us another five years and we will also be able to solve the problem of infiltration,'' Shah claimed.

-In a jibe at Congress leaders, who has promised doles to tea garden workers if elected to power, he said the party remembers these labourers only during elections.
+In a jibe at Congress leaders, who have promised doles to tea garden workers if elected to power, he said the party remembers these labourers only during elections.

-''Prime Minister Narendra Modi has already taken several initiatives to improve the lives and working condition of the tea garden workers,'' he added.
+''Prime Minister Narendra Modi has already taken several initiatives to improve the lives and working condition of the tea garden workers,'' he noted.

+Shah also said that the BJP government has chalked out a strategy to control floods in Assam.

+Margherita in upper Assam is scheduled to go to polls on March 27.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)